At CoreValue we often get asked, how to reduce assets for age care?

 There are a number of ways to minimise assessable assets, and I will discuss these in this article.

-Before going over these strategies we first need to explain how assets are assessed under the aged care asset and income test.
+Before going over these age care strategies we first need to explain how assets are assessed under the aged care asset and income test.

 What is the Aged Care Asset and Income Assessment?

 There are two different accommodation payment structures for a person entering age care.
 The structure that is applied will be decided depending on the assessment of the Centrelink asset and income form.